If you are looking for a cheap but reliable electric toothbrush that does a good job of cleaning your teeth, then the CleanCare+ has that box ticked.

 The ProtectiveClean of course is another Sonicare model, meaning you can be assured of quality and the reputation associated with Philips, you also get a slimmer handle and better battery life.

 The Oral-B option might be a different brand, it is much slimmer and lighter brush, with a travel case included.

 Want more choice?
-Refer to our current recommendation for the best budget electric toothbrush.
+Refer to our current recommendation for the best affordable electric toothbrush.